adelagar/DeployMultipleServers/README.md

 ### We are providing the most popular server SKU's available.
 Please vaidate before using this solution accelerator that the region you are planning on deploying has the virtual machine SKU.
 ### Feel free to use this solution, edit, and add functionality as you see fit.
 This solution is being provided "as is" for the greater technical community with no guarantees.
 ### Use the solution with the Azure portal Custom Template Deployment feature or most common pipeline tools.
-### Pleae enjoy and would love to hear feedback to improve the solution!
+### Please enjoy and would love to hear feedback to improve the solution!